SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 	 Grammar: [{Check, Please check} {the brake wear, the brake wear at the moment}, Tell me {the brake wear, the brake wear at the moment}]

 	 A valid command that will be recognized for the pattern, will be: "Check the brake wear".
 When using the GPT-based semantically mapping, a command like: "We should check the brakes" will also be understood.

+	 Note: Using the semantic *Understanding* improvement may only be usable in conjunction with voice recognition methods, that are cabable to recognize continuous, unstructured text.
+This is true for Google and Azure voice recognition, but not for the builtin voice recognition of Windows, which only work reliable for pattern-based recognition.

 Important: Using a GPT service like OpenAI may impose some costs, and running an LLM locally on your PC will require a very powerful system, especially when doing this while on the track.
 Therefore, configuring speech improvement is fully optional.